sreypich999/Coffee-Sale-Assignment/README.md

     - Open the provided PDF dashboard files for static visualizations
     - Connect Metabase to the database for real-time data access

+## 🤝 Contributing
+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Make your changes
+4. Test ETL processes thoroughly
+5. Commit your changes (`git commit -m 'Add amazing feature'`)
+6. Push to the branch (`git push origin feature/amazing-feature`)
+7. Open a Pull Request

+## 📄 License
+This project is for educational purposes.
+Please refer to team guidelines for usage permissions.

+## 📞 Contact
+For questions or support, please contact the project team.

 ## 🙏 Acknowledgments
 - Built with modern data warehousing best practices